rda12345/Machine-Learning/README.md

 ##  Introduction to deep learning - MIT's online course 6.S191 (2005 addition)

-Documents lab1,lab2, and lab3 contain the solved exersizes of the course.
+Contains the solved exersizes of the course.

 lab1: Basics of PyTorch and TensorFlow and music generation